 What is landlord insurance?

-Landlord insurance is similar to home insurance but is specifically designed to cover rental properties.
-Ordinary home insurance is typically not enough to cover a buy-to-let property.
+Landlord insurance is similar to home insurance, but it's specifically designed to cover rental properties.

 Types of landlord insurance